jebentier/g2n-mcp-gcal-sse/README.pt-br.md

 1. Abra as configurações do Cursor
 2. Configure a URL do servidor MCP: `http://localhost:3001/sse`
-3. Comece a usar os recursos do Google Calendar através de comandos de IA
+3. Comece a usar os recursos do Google Calendar através de comandos AI

 ### Claude Desktop